• Skip to primary navigation

 • canned diced tomatoes

-• canned kidney beans (add in whatever beans you have, it doesn't need to be kidney beans)
+• canned pinto beans (add in whatever beans you have, it doesn't need to be kidney beans)

 • chicken stock